 - 3 tbsp chia seeds

-- In the bowl of your food processor or blender, combine all the ingredients except chia seeds and process until smooth.
+In the bowl of your food processor or blender, combine all the ingredients except chia seeds and process until smooth.
+Taste and add more sweetener if needed.

-- Pour mixture into two jars.
-Add 1.5 tablespoons to each jar.
+Pour mixture into two jars.
+Add 1.5 tablespoons of chia to each jar.

-- Put the lid on and give it a good shake to incorporate chia.
+Put the lid on and give it a good shake to incorporate the chia seeds.

-- Let it rest for about 1 hour, shake again and let it rest in the refrigerator overnight.
+Let the chia puddings rest for about 1 hour, then shake again and let it rest in the refrigerator overnight.
 Eat by the spoonful when you wake up in the morning 🙂

 It will keep two days in the fridge.